safia-habib/eShopWorkshop/README.md

 - this template will request a password for the eshopadmin user and the MSSQL DB admin
   - the DB Admin user will require 8 alpha chars, 1+ number, 1+ special chars.
 - this ARM template will request your Dynatrace tenant URL, API token, & PaaS token
+- in Bash CLI:
+  - cd eShopOnWeb
+  - az group deployment create --name "eshopvm" --resource-group "eshopworkshop" --template-file "./src/VM/azuredeploy.json"

+This takes ~10 mins to complete

-1. SSH to VM using eshopadmin@<vm ip>
+1. SSH to VM using eshopadmin@[vm-ip-address]
+tail /var/log/cloud-init-output.log
+- last line should be
+"Cloud-init v.
+19.3-41-gc4735dd3-0ubuntu1~18.04.1 finished..."

 ### Reviewing eShopOnWeb App
 1. docker ps -- confirm eShopOnWeb is running
-1. open browser and navigate to https://<vm ip>:5106
+1. open browser and navigate to https://[vm-ip-address]:5106

 ### Reviewing eShopOnWeb App in Dynatrace
 navigate around Dynatrace to review app

 ### Add front-end to eShopOnWeb App
 add nginx front end
+- go to /home/eshopadmin/eShopOnWeb/src/VM/
+- execute ./start-frontend.sh

 ### Review eShopOnWeb App in Dynatrace to see RUM